delightedcat/dotfiles/guides/complete-single-gpu-passthrough.md

     - Uncollapse "Advanced options"
     - Disk bus -> VirtIO
 - NIC
-    - Device model -> CDROM device
+    - Device model -> virtio

 Next, we need to add the VirtIO ISO to the VM before finishing up the configuration using the "Add Hardware" option.